GNLY

 Granulysin (GNLY) is a protein expressed in most mammals which functions as an antimicrobial peptide released by killer lymphocytes in cytotoxic granules.
 It is a pore-forming peptide, as it can puncture a microbial cell wall, allowing for other death-inducing enzymes to enter the microbe and cause microptosis.
 GNLY is inhibited by cholesterol, and is most effective in helping to kill cholesterol-deficient microbes.

-It is part of the saponin-like protein family, and its gene is found on the 2nd chromosome in humans.
+It is part of the saposin-like protein family and contains saposin protein domain, and its gene is found on the 2nd chromosome in humans.
 It is distinguished by its 5 α-helical structure.
 Its expression is restricted to cytotoxic immune cells such as cytotoxic T cells, NK cells, NKT cells and γδ T cells.
 Orthologs of this protein are found in most mammal species, such as in cows and pigs, however not in rodents.

-Granulysin is also an active player in many diseases, including Leprosy and Toxic Epidermal Necrolysis.
+Granulysin is also an active player in many diseases, including leprosy and toxic epidermal necrolysis.

 Structure

 Granulysin has a five alpha-helix structure, and is part of the saposin-like protein family.
-It is expressed in 2 forms: a 15kDa precursor protein, the translation product, and a 9kDa cytotoxic protein, which is formed after cleavage of the amino and carbonyl ends of the 15kDa protein.
+It is expressed in 2 forms: a 15 kDa precursor protein, the translation product, and a 9 kDa cytotoxic protein, which is formed after cleavage of the amino and carbonyl ends of the 15kDa protein.

 The 15 kDa form consists of 145 amino acids, and is an inactive protein.
 It exists in its own granule after translation, and release of the protein is triggered by Protein Kinase C (PKC).
 Its C- and N-Termini function to properly direct the molecule to cytotoxic granules, and are subsequently cleaved once this has been achieved to prevent autolysis.
 15 kDa plays other roles in immunological processes, such as in antigen-presenting cell maturation and in immune cell migration.

 The 9 kDa form consists of 74 amino acids, and has a cytotoxic function.
 This molecule is found in cytotoxic granules, along with other cytotoxic molecules, such as granzymes and perforin.
 The molecule's positive charge allows for binding to phospholipids and cardiolipin, both of which can be found as epitopes on the surfaces of pathogens, and its 2nd and 3rd helices are principle players in lysing foreign or infected cells.